-Ethical aspects have already been treated separately in a number of dedicated deliverables: D1.4 Ethics strategy, D9.1 H-Requirement No. 1 and D9.2 POPD-Requirement No. 5, as well as in the protocols submitted for ethical approvals (D5.1 First study subject approvals package RWD cohort).
-Furthermore, the questions of data management, security, and privacy will be resolved in WP4 and reported in iterative deliverables like D4.3 & 4.10-12 GDPR related and Security/Privacy Requirements, 4.7 & 4.12-15 Measures for Organisational, Legal, and Technical Security and Privacy Requirements, and 4.8 & 4.16 Security and Data Protection Policies.
+Ethical aspects have already been treated separately in a number of dedicated deliverables: D1.4 Ethics strategy, D9.1 H-Requirement No. 1 and D9.2 POPD-Requirement No. 5, as well as in the submitted study protocols, patient information and informed consent forms (D5.1 First study subject approvals package RWD cohort and D7.2 First study subject approvals package cohort with companionship programme).
+Furthermore, the questions of data management, security, and privacy have been resolved in WP4 and have been reported in iterative deliverables like D4.3, D4.10 & D4.11 GDPR related and Security/Privacy Requirements, D4.7, D4.13 & D4.14 Measures for Organisational, Legal, and Technical Security and Privacy Requirements, and in D4.8 Security and Data Protection Policies.